my-language-skills/books4languages-root-child-theme-for-pressbooks/README.md

 1. Upload theme folder to /wp-content/themes/ folder in your web-site file-system.
 1. Activate it from 'Themes page' in your website.

-## Changes comparing to parent theme

-* Changed logo in header (static image)
-* Footer (links of Books4Languages and images)
-* Catalog page (license and subject filters eliminated)
-* 'Sign Up' link in header and 'Your Membership' links in footer for RCP

 ## Frequently Asked Questions

 ## Screenshots